 Marketing is changing fast—has the candidate kept up?
-Just because they were at the top of the industry three years ago doesn’t mean they’re still on the cutting edge today.
+Just because they were at the top of the industry a few years ago doesn’t mean they’re still on the cutting edge today.
 Grade how well they’ve kept up with the pace of marketing, what they do to stay on top of trends, and what actions they take to forecast the future.

 Your manager or executive hire is a leader first, and a marketer second.
 If they fail to set a good example or properly manage the talent and resources they’re responsible for, then their competence and expertise is nearly worthless.
 Evaluate their track record as a leader as well as how well they speak and carry themselves in a confident, personable manner during the interview.